Pawel-Albert/utilities-for-testing-extension/README.md

 A folder "dist" should be created.
 Go to chrome://extensions/.
 While in developer mode use "load unpacked" extension option and choose "dist" folder.
 Extension now is ready to use (remember to allow for use in incognito mode if needed).

+## Configuration

+The extension now includes basic configuration options for form filling:

+- User Prefix - allows setting a custom prefix for generated usernames (default: testUser)
+- Email Domain - allows setting a custom domain for generated email addresses (default: gmail.com)

+More configuration options will be added in future updates.

 ## Features

 All features are available to use in the form of a context menu.
 After using the right mouse button you can hover on TesterUtilities and click on the desired functionality.